LCME Accreditation: Achieving Excellence Together

 The following toolkits provide summaries of important policies and include links to the full versions.
 These resources will be updated regularly as policies are revised.

-As of May 2025, the University of Washington School of Medicine (UWSOM) remains fully accredited by the Liaison Committee on Medical Education (LCME), the official accrediting body for MD-granting programs in the U.S.
+The University of Washington School of Medicine (UWSOM) remains fully accredited by the Liaison Committee on Medical Education (LCME), the official accrediting body for MD-granting programs in the U.S.

 About LCME Accreditation